Overview of oxygen sources

 At sea level, an unpressurized (1 atmosphere), Oxygen boils or liquifies (i.e. changes from gas to liquid or from liquid to gas) at -183 degrees C (-297 degrees F).
 Liquid oxygen must be stored below its critical temperature (-118 degrees C), thus it is usually stored at -160 to -180 degrees C and high pressure to prevent keep it in liquid form.

-The LOX insulated storage tank is usually connected via valves to a vaporizer and pressure control system.
+The LOX insulated storage tank is usually connected via valves to a vaporizer and pressure control system/manifold.
 The vaporizer allows evaporation of the liquid oxygen into gaseous oxygen at >99% purity which can then be distributed through the hospital’s central medical gas pipeline distribution system (Configuration 1 in figure below).
+The manifold monitors and manages pressure, fill level and vacuum.
+Pressure is reported as a gauge pressure (i.e. relative to ambient atmospheric pressure not always 1 standard atmosphere).
+Before entering the MGPS, the pressure is reduced from ~10 bar to 4 bar (150psi to 60 psi).
 Collectively, the LOX tank, valves, evaporator and pressure control systems are called a vacuum-insulated evaporator (VIE) system.
+The VIE system must be spaced at least 8m from the facility for safety.
 Although a VIE technically does not require power to evaporate LOX, the overall system including alarms, fill pumps and monitoring systems do require power.
 Oxygen leaving a VIE is extremely cold and at high pressure, and thus must be warmed to ambient temperature (by the superheater) and pass through a pressure regulator prior to delivery to patients.

 - When demand suddenly drops and VIE pressure rises suddenly, a safety pressure control valve opens to prevent explosions and vent excess gaseous O2